- AccessMedicine: Image Index

 - PubMed Central (PMC)

 Search on the topic of your interest and the search engine will automatically search the captions of images in the PMC database.
-Copyright permissions are not stated.
-It would be best to contact the publishers to see what they are.
+Copyright permissions are not stated, contact the publisher for permission requests.

 - SAGES Image Library